clemenshelm/chillbill-recognizer/README.md

 sudo docker-compose run ml rake machine_learning:add_prices sudo docker-compose run ml rake machine_learning:list_bills
 ```
 At least on ubuntu, you have to change the ownership of the files the edit them (now the owner is root).
+After changing the ownership, you have to correct the  yml files.

 ```shell
 sudo docker-compose run ml rake machine_learning:add_dimensions